DmitrySemikin/Shiny/README.md

  * Very low footprint
  * Implemented in C. So not only can it be easily integrated into pure C projects, but it can also be used on systems, where C++ is not supported at all.
+Couple of convenience features are only available in C++ though.
  * Intended to be usable with more or less any modern and not so modern compilers on more or less any system/OS (If you discover any problems, please, report them).
- * Really easy to start with.
-(TODO: Write instructions for this)
+ * Really easy to start with (see "Get Started" section below).

 This project is probably a good call for you, if
  * You find yourself manually writing "printf-s" trying to find out, how